ufoscout/c3p0/README.md

     }

-    /// Implement the Data trait for the UserData model using the table "user_data" impl Data for UserData {
+    /// Implement the Data trait for the UserData model using the table "user_data" impl DataType for UserData {
         const TABLE_NAME: &'static str = "user_data";
         type CODEC = Self;
     }